kineticsystem/stepit/docs/install_ros2_on_rasperry_pi.md

 ## Write a Rasperry Pi image

-On the Rasperry Pi we will install Ubuntu Mate Server 22.04 LTS.
+On the Rasperry Pi we will install Ubuntu Server 22.04 LTS.
 We do not need a desktop version of Ubuntu because we do not plan any user interface running on it.

 The simplest way to write an image onto the SD card is using a software called `rpi-image`.
 To install the software, open a terminal and type the follwing command: